opensafely-core/ehrql/docs/tutorial/dataset-definition-concepts.md

     3 | 4 | 2022-12-09
     ...

+To see all of the available operations for series containing dates, see the reference docs [here](../../reference/features/#11-operations-on-all-series-containing-dates)

 ## Explaining the example

 We're now in a position to explain our example dataset definition.